readmeio/rdme/CONTRIBUTING.md

 act version HEAD-9abc87b
 ```

 Once you've installed `act`, it'll ask you what Docker image size you'd like.
-The standard Medium ones should work just fine.
+The standard Medium ones should do the trick.
 Here's what your `~/.actrc` file should look like:

 ```
 -P ubuntu-latest=ghcr.io/catthehacker/ubuntu:act-latest